So, your dog has an itching problem. Unfortunately, the cause of itching can be shrouded in mystery, and take some serious detective work to uncover.

 For some itch relief you can try at home, consider these options:

-Skin and coat supplements for dogs like vitamin E and fatty acid supplements like fish oil can be very beneficial to the health of your dog’s skin and coat.
+Skin and coat supplements for dogs like vitamin E and fatty acid supplements like flax can be very beneficial to the health of your dog’s skin and coat.
+Check out the best dog supplements for itchy skin on our website.
+A daily serving of our supplement adds Omega fatty acids to your dog’s bowl to support a healthy skin and coat.
 You can also rub vitamin E oil directly on your dog’s skin, especially in the areas that are dry and prone to itchiness.
+This can help reduce skin irritation.

 Feed Your Dog Yogurt